Pinggy-io/pinggy_website/content/blog/access_raspberry_pi_remotely_to_control_iot_devices.md

 3. Now, you can use the public URL to access your web app from anywhere in the world.
 Open a web browser on your laptop or PC and enter the public URL in the address bar.

-## Monitor Raspberry Pi Health with HTOP
+## Monitor Raspberry Pi Health with htop

 Ensuring the optimal performance and health of your Raspberry Pi is crucial for seamless remote management.
-One effective way to monitor its system resources is by using HTOP, a powerful terminal-based system monitoring tool.
+One effective way to monitor its system resources is by using `htop`, a powerful terminal-based system monitoring tool.

-#### Installing HTOP on Raspberry Pi
+#### Installing htop on Raspberry Pi

 To begin the installation process, open a terminal on your Raspberry Pi and execute the following commands: